 - Hotel San Miniato (San Miniato)

 - Agriturismo Tenuta Sant’Ilario (Gambassi Terme)

 - Hotel Il Pietreto (Colle Val d’Elsa)

 - Hotel Borgo Gallinaio (Monteriggioni)

 *What is an agriturismo?
 A combination of the words for “agriculture” and “tourism” in Italian — It is a farm-stay, but it’s also much, much more.
 Typically, an agriturismo is an independently-owned farm that the owners have decided to use partially for accommodation purposes, in a way similar to English or American bed and breakfasts.
 One of the best parts of staying in a traditional agriturismo?
 The food.
 An Italian agriturismo will usually serve guests food that was prepared from raw materials – vegetables, fruit, eggs, meat, and often wine and olive oil – produced on the farm or from other local merchants.

 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

-Breakfast is included every day, dinner is included only on day 2.
-Throughout the trip, there are plenty of opportunities to taste both the great local food and a wide range of the prestigious wines of the region.
+Breakfast is included every day; dinner is included only on day 2.
+Throughout the trip, there are plenty of opportunities to taste both the great local food and a wide range of the region’s prestigious wines.